Arup276/YOLOv2/README.md

 3. Paste the downloaded weight in this folder(or you can direct download in this folder😁).

 ### Step5: Nothing just start it.
-Here the most interesting part comes traningggg...\
+Here the most interesting part comes traininggg...\

 If you want your model to render a video then copy the video and paste it under the darkflow-master folder. and use this command